BardisRenos/QnR/README.md

 ### 9. Security

 The application leverages **Spring Security** with **JWT** (JSON Web Tokens) for user authentication and authorization.
-Also, another worth mentioning the application register a new **User** then the password is saved into the users database table in BCryptPasswordEncoder with 10 rounds of encryption.
+Also, another worth mentioning the application registers a new **User** then the password is saved into the users database table in BCryptPasswordEncoder with 10 rounds of encryption.

 1. Users are authenticated by checking their credentials in the database.
 2. After successful authentication, a JWT token is returned.
 3. This token is used for subsequent requests to authenticate API calls.
-4. The given token is applied into the Authorization option in Postman by choosing the Type as Bearer Token option.
+4. The given token is applied to the Authorization option in Postman by choosing the Type as Bearer Token option.

+Another worth mentioning is that each time the application registers a new user, the password stored in the database in hashed form.

+As an example:

+`
+    5	Sarah	ADMIN	$2a$10$JG9f5YabkmfZT.f4mnz/Xz0Iu3fSBPLT2qZqZTqaNr7g91hml09Eq
+`

 ---